-Following Russia's annexation of Crimea in 2014, the Russian government made claims of additional maritime territorial waters surrounding the Crimean Peninsula and began to interdict and harass ships entering and exiting the Kerch Strait.
-Russia ultimately built a bridge across the strait, effectively preventing access to the Sea of Azov from the Black Sea without Russian approval.
-Subsequent to this, Russian FSB state security patrol boats seized three Ukrainian naval vessels while the Ukrainian vessels were attempting to transit the Kerch Strait, having left their home port of Odesa on the coast of the Sea of Azov, and while on route to the Ukrainian port of Mariupol.
-Following the seizure, Russia detained the twenty-four Ukrainian crewmembers who were aboard the naval vessels and instituted
+Following Russia's annexation of Crimea in 2014,163 the Russian government made claims of additional maritime territorial waters surrounding the Crimean Peninsula and began to interdict and harass ships entering and exiting the Kerch Strait.164 Russia ultimately built a bridge across the strait, effectively preventing access to the Sea independence and impartiality as the judiciary is a necessary guarantee for those conditions.").

-&lt;sup>163 For a detailed discussion of the illegality of Russia's actions concerning the annexation of Ukraine see Lauri Mälksoo, Ukraine Symposium - Illegality of Russia's Annexations in Ukraine, ARTICLES OF WAR (Oct.
+163 For a detailed discussion of the illegality of Russia's actions concerning the annexation of Ukraine see Lauri Mälksoo, Ukraine Symposium - Illegality of Russia's Annexations in Ukraine, ARTICLES OF WAR (Oct.
 3, 2022), https://lieber.westpoint.edu/illegality-russias-annexation-ukraine/.

-Heather Nauert, Spokesperson, U.S. Dep't of State, Russia's Harassment of International Shipping Transiting the Kerch Strait and Sea of Azov (Aug, 30, 2018).
-See Andrew Roth, Putin Opens 12-Mile Bridge Between Crimea and Russian crimea-and-russian-mainland.
+164 Heather Nauert, Spokesperson, U.S. Dep't of State, Russia's Harassment of International Shipping Transiting the Kerch Strait and Sea of Azov (Aug, 30, 2018).